tari-project/tari/README.md

 depending on the choices you make when prompted:

 - Tor services started by default
-- MinoTari Base Node, or
+- Minotari Base Node, or
-- MinoTari Base Node & MinoTari Wallet, or
+- Minotari Base Node & Minotari Wallet, or
-- MinoTari Base Node & MinoTari Wallet & MinoTari Miner, or
+- Minotari Base Node & Minotari Wallet & Minotari Miner, or
-- MinoTari Base Node & MinoTari Wallet & MinoTari Merge Mining Proxy & XMRig
+- Minotari Base Node & Minotari Wallet & Minotari Merge Mining Proxy & XMRig

 #### Start all applications individually

-- Execute the `start_minotari_base_node` soft link/shortcut; this will also start the Tor services if not running already that needs to be running before the base node can run (do not close the Tor console).
+- Execute the `start_minotari_node` soft link/shortcut; this will also start the Tor services if not running already that needs to be running before the base node can run (do not close the Tor console).